mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

 Not too bad!
 We can see some clusters are mostly on their own, while some are intermingled with other clusters.
 Considering we picked `k = 50` arbitrarily, I'd say this is a pretty good result.

-## Data Repository
-I was pretty surprised this textual data wasn't easily accessible, so I put it in a Github repository.
-You can find it on my [Github page](https://github.com/beckernick).